JonEricBuckman/LSTM-Tornadoes/README.md

 # LSTM-Tornadoes
-Oklahoma Tornado History from 1950 to present
+Oklahoma tornado prediction using history from 1950 to present